Katsudō Shashin: Imported animation projectors

-Early printed animation films for optical toys such as the zoetrope predated projected film animation.
+Early printed animation films for optical toys such as the zoetrope predate projected film animation.
 German toy manufacturer Gebrüder Bing presented a cinematograph at a toy festival in Nuremberg in 1898; soon other toy manufacturers sold similar devices.
 Live-action films for these devices were expensive to make; possibly as early as 1898 animated films for these devices were on sale, and could be fastened in loops for continuous viewing.
 Imports of these German devices appeared in Japan at least as early as 1904; films for them likely included animation loops.

 Projected film technology arrived in Japan from the West in 1896–97.
 The earliest display of foreign animation in Japanese theatres that can be dated with certainty is of the French animator Émile Cohl's The Nipper's Transformations (1911), which premièred in Tokyo on 15 April 1912.
 Works by Ōten Shimokawa, Seitarō Kitayama, and Jun'ichi Kōuchi in 1917 were the first Japanese animated films to reach theatre screens.
 The films are lost, but a few have been discovered in "toy movie" versions for viewing at home on hand-cranked projectors; the oldest to survive is Hanawa Hekonai meitō no maki (1917), titled Namakura-gatana in its home version.